 In this three-day conference, more than 50 leading Australian and international scholars will descend on Melbourne to talk everything superheroes, from cosplay and the Marvel Cinematic universe to real-life superheroes and the ethics of these costume-clad adventurers.

 Featuring an all-star line-up of creators that includes the first woman to draw Wonder Woman, underground comix legend Trina Robbins; the first woman of colour to win an Eisner Award, scholar, writer and filmmaker Sheena C Howard, as well as leading Australian creators Tom Taylor (X-Men: Red), Nicola Scott (Wonder Woman), Sutu (Neomad), and Wolfgang Bylsma (Gestalt Comics).

-Register now to take part and be the first to try a new superheroes VR experience at Screen Worlds that will let users wield superpowers in a comic book version of Melbourne.
+Register now to take part and be the first to try Superheroes: Realities Collide, a new VR experience at Screen Worlds that will let users wield superpowers in a comic book version of Melbourne.

 The Superheroes Beyond conference is organised by the Superheroes & Me research team and is supported by the Australian Research Council (ARC) and ACMI.